et/clamshell/README.md

     end

 But you must pass the flag `--shell=SHELLNAME`.
+Best practices for multi-shell environments can use the following command:

+    --shell=`ps -p $$ | awk 'NR==2 {print $4}'`

+which will set the shell flag to the type of shell currently being ran.

 Currently, the shells supported are tcsh and bash.
 However, I am assuming that csh and zsh are supported as well since they are closely related to tcsh and